-I'm an associate professor of psychology at Nottingham University Malaysia Campus.
+I'm an associate professor of psychology at the University of Nottingham Malaysia.
 Before taking up my current position, I was a Senior Lecturer at Swansea University, and before that I spent two years as a postdoctoral fellow at McMaster University in Canada, working in the lab of Martin Daly and Margo Wilson.
 I did my Ph.D. in psychology and philosophy at Massey University in New Zealand.
-My second book, The Ape That Understood the Universe, is due to hit the shelves in 2018.
+My second book, The Ape That Understood the Universe, hit the shelves in September 2018, and an audiobook version and revised paperback edition were released in 2019.

-Evolutionary Psychology / Philosophy of Mind / Behavioural Genetics / Intelligence
+Evolutionary Psychology / Behavioural Genetics / Philosophy of Mind

 PSGY2015: Conceptual and Historical Issues in Psychology